-First of all, turn off the laptop, unplug the AC power adapter and remove the battery.
+First of all, turn off the computer, unplug the AC power adapter and remove the battery.

 Now remove covers from the wireless card and memory.
 I mentioned the hard drive cover, but I’m not going to remove it.